apache/shardingsphere/docs/document/content/features/transaction/limitations.en.md

 * Operation atomicity and high data consistency in 2PC transactions;
 * When service is down and restarted, commit and rollback transactions can be recovered automatically;
 * Support use XA and non-XA connection pool together;
-* Support transactions across multiple logical databases.
+* Support transactions across multiple logical databases;
+* Support DML operations across multiple shards, automatically enabling implicit commit transactions.

 ### Unsupported